Meiringspoort

-Meiringspoort (Afrikaans for "Meiring's pass") is a South African mountain pass on the N12 national road, where it crosses the Swartberg mountain range.
+Meiringspoort (Afrikaans for "Meiring's defile") is a South African mountain pass on the N12 national road, where it crosses the Swartberg mountain range.

 Geography

 The pass is a gateway that connects the Little Karoo and the Great Karoo, through a gorge with a 25 km road crossing the same river 25 times in the span of the 25 km.

 It runs between the modern town of Klaarstroom in the north, and the town of De Rust in the south.
 The mountains it crosses are those of the Swartberg range (Afrikaans for black mountain).

 The Swartberg is amongst the best exposed fold mountain chains in the world, and the pass slices through magnificently scenic geological formations.
 The Swartberg chain runs roughly east–west along the northern edge of the semi-arid area called the Little Karoo in the Western Cape province of South Africa.
 To the north of the range lies the large semi-arid hinterland of South Africa, the Great Karoo.
 Much of the Swartberg is part of a UNESCO World Heritage Site.